About the challenge

 With urban growth also come challenges of economic growth, sustainability, efficiency, and liveability.
 This year we are inviting you to use technology to help solve your own city's challenges.

 How does the competition work?

-Form a team of up to five students, and submit your high-level concept or idea to your Head of Department for approval.
-Once approved, complete the online registration form for consideration for consideration by 31 August 2018.
+Form a team of three to five students, and submit your high-level concept or idea to your Head of Department for approval.
+Once approved, complete the online registration form for consideration by 15 September 2019.

 If your application is accepted, during the semester you will work to validate and refine your concept.
 Online materials will be available from La Trobe Accelerator Program to help guide you, including market validation, intellectual property, business strategy, entrepreneurial selling and pitching.

 Towards the end of the semester your team is required to upload a video presenting your concept and design.
 Up to ten winning teams will be given a small investment between $250 and $1000 to make a final prototype.
 These winners are decided by TIGC's panel of judges.
 At this stage, all teams are required to submit a letter of support signed by the Head of Department of your Institution acknowledging your participation in this competition.
 This is mandatory in order to receive an investment.

 The second part of the challenge focuses on making a working prototype and fleshing out its business case.